The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations at a triple junction

-To summarize, we outlined so far the construction of candidate vector fields $\widetilde\xi_{i,j}$ in each of the half-spaces $\mathbb{H}_{i',j'}$.
-However, in the regions where the half-spaces overlap (see Figure~\ref{fig:triod}) we now have two competing building blocks for each of the desired vector fields $\xi_{i,j}$.
-To overcome this issue, we partition the neighborhood of the triple junction into six wedges as indicated in Figure~\ref{fig:triod_wedges}, three of which are denoted by $W_{i,j}=W_{j,i}$ and the remaining three by $W_i$.
-We will require that ${\bar{I}}_{i,j}\subset \overline{W}_{i,j} \subset\overline{\mathbb{H}}_{i,j}$, see Figure~\ref{fig:triod_wedges}.
-The first inclusion corresponds to a geometric smallness condition away from the triple junction.
-For the remaining three wedges it is required that $W_i\subset\{\bar\chi_i=1\}$ and $W_i\subset\bigcap_{j\neq i}\mathbb{H}_{i,j}$, see again Figure~\ref{fig:triod_wedges}.
-We refer to these wedges from now on as \textit{interpolation wedges} as they serve as the domains on which we interpolate between the two competing candidate vector fields.
+However, as these domains overlap, see Figure~\ref{fig:triod}, we will have to interpolate between the competing definitions of the calibrations and velocities.
+To this end, we partition the neighborhood of the triple junction into six wedges centered at the triple junction as indicated in Figure~\ref{fig:triod_wedges}, three of which are denoted by $W_{i,j}=W_{j,i}$ and the remaining three by $W_i$.
+We require that $B_{r}(\mathcal{T}(t))\cap{\bar{I}}_{i,j}\subset W_{i,j} \cup \mathcal{T}(t) \subset\mathbb{H}_{i,j}$, see Figure~\ref{fig:triod_wedges}, the first inclusion corresponding to a geometric smallness condition for the interfaces away from the triple junction.
+For the remaining three wedges it is required that $W_i\subset\bigcap_{j\neq i}\mathbb{H}_{i,j}$, see again Figure~\ref{fig:triod_wedges}.
+We will refer to these wedges as \textit{interpolation wedges} since on them we will interpolate between the two competing definitions for $\xi_{i,i+1}$ and $B$.

-The following lemma ensures that we can indeed find wedges with the desired properties.
-Its proof is deferred to the end of the section.